-4. Discussion and Finding.
+Discussion and Finding.
 We begin our discussion by noting I&M has filed this case under Section 42.7 utilizing a forward-looking test year.
 The "fixed, known, and measurable" standard only applies to a historic test year, or the historic portion of a hybrid test year, and so we reject Mr. Mancinelli's attempt to apply this standard to I&M's Test Year.
 Ind.
 Code § 8-1-2-42.7(d).
-However, we do not believe that the statutory intent behind the use of future test years for ratemaking purposes is that the Commission simply must accept whatever forecasts the utility provides without any regulatory scrutiny.
-The Commission remains obligated to set rates under Ind.
-Code § 8-1-2-4 that are "reasonable and just".
-I&M has the burden of proof to show the reasonableness of its economic forecast, which is included in the substantive basis for its proposed rates.
-The Commission, in its broad discretion, can make adjustments to a utility's future test year forecasts if we find them to be unreasonable.
 Mr. Mancinelli's emphasis on the word "recession" and the specific timing of an economic downturn ignores the broader point that most indicators are suggesting the economy is slowing down.
 We note that the economic outlook cited by Mr. Mancinelli himself identifies rising risks of a downturn after 2019, which is consistent with the Moody's Analytics base forecast relied upon by I&M. Attachment JAM-7 at 10; Burnett Rebuttal, 5-7.

-Economic forecasts are speculative by their very nature, particularly the farther in the future they reach.
-Mr. Burnett's testimony included no specific details about the timing or severity of a possible recession.
-In fact, his testimony indicated that some economists predict a recession in 2021, which would miss the Test Year in this case entirely.
-Burnett Direct, 14.
-DSM forecasts, in particular, attempt to quantify actions taken by consumers to reduce their electric demand that are difficult to quantify.
-A future test year which included pessimistic economic forecasts and inflated DSM estimates results in a reduced load forecast, which in turn increases customer rates.
-It was not until rebuttal that Tthe reasonableness of I&M's load forecast iwas also-borne out by I&M's updated load projections, which showed 2020 load forecasted to be 1.4% lower than the Test Year load forecast used in this case.
+The reasonableness of I&M's load forecast is also borne out by I&M's updated load projections, which show 2020 load forecasted to be 1.4% lower than the Test Year load forecast used in this case.
 Tr.
 G-109-10.
 While Mr. Mancinelli proposes the load forecast be adjusted, he failed to provide substantial evidence as to what that adjustment should be.
-With respect to his proposal to rerun the load forecast using historical DSM information, the record shows Mr. Mancinelli erroneously compared the wrong data points and that the load forecast reasonably used I&M's IRP as the source for long term DSM/EE savings assumptions.
-Accordingly In the absence of any substantial evidence regarding specifically how I&M's load forecast should be adjusted, we find I&M's Test Year forecast to be reasonable.
-We instruct I&M in its case-in-chief in any future base rate case to compare forecast period economic and DSM data to actual data for each of the three most recent consecutive years preceding the test year.
+With respect to his proposal to rerun the load forecast using historical DSM information, the record shows Mr. Mancinelli erroneously compared the wrong data points and that the load forecast reasonably used I&M's IRP as the source for long-term DSM/EE savings assumptions.
+Accordingly, we find I&M's Test Year forecast to be reasonable.